alantanlc/alantanlc.github.io/index.markdown

 ### Books

+- November 2024 - Going Infinite
+- November 2024 - Think Faster Talk Smarter
 - October 2024 - Liar’s Poker
 - October 2024 - Flashboys
-- October 2024 - Think Faster Talk Smarter
 - September 2024 - The Art of War
 - September 2024 - How to Win Friends and Influence People
 - September 2024 - The Laws of Human Nature